Marine Parkway–Gil Hodges Memorial Bridge: Incidents

-American Airlines Flight 587, circled in white, can briefly be seen in this video still moving downward with a white streak behind the aircraft.
-This video, released by the NTSB, was recorded by a toll-booth camera located on the bridge.

 One person was killed in a three-car accident on the bridge on June 3, 1951.
 Another fatal accident on the bridge on July 14, 1963, killed two and injured seven.

 On April 10, 1957, a gate for the Marine Parkway Bridge's drawbridge span was being lowered when it hit a bus, injuring four passengers.

 On November 24, 2014, the bridge experienced a power failure while it was raised to let a boat pass.
 It remained stuck in the raised position for about six hours before technicians were able to lower it.